parcelLab/sqs-consumer/README.md

 * `region` - _String_ - The AWS region (default `eu-west-1`)
 * `handleMessage` - _Function_ - An `async` function (or function that returns a `Promise`) to be called whenever a message is received.
 Receives an SQS message object as it's first argument.
 * `handleMessageBatch` - _Function_ - An `async` function (or function that returns a `Promise`) to be called whenever a batch of messages is received.
 Similar to `handleMessage` but will receive the list of messages, not each message individually. **If both are set, `handleMessageBatch` overrides `handleMessage`**.
+* `handleMessageBatchControlled` - _Function_ - An `async` function (or function that returns a `Promise`) to be called whenever a batch of messages is received.
+Similar to `handleMessageBath` but the Promise HAS to return a list of messages that should be deleted from SQS. **If the Promise does not return a list of messages, `handleMessageBatch` won't delete anything from the queue!**.
 * `handleMessageTimeout` - _String_ - Time in ms to wait for `handleMessage` to process a message before timing out.
 Emits `timeout_error` on timeout.
 By default, if `handleMessage` times out, the unprocessed message returns to the end of the queue.
 * `attributeNames` - _Array_ - List of queue attributes to retrieve (i.e. `['All', 'ApproximateFirstReceiveTimestamp', 'ApproximateReceiveCount']`).
 * `messageAttributeNames` - _Array_ - List of message attributes to retrieve (i.e. `['name', 'address']`).